sean-tate/fastmcp-python-oauth2-with-entra-id/README.md

 - When the legitimate user clicks the malicious link:
   - They're redirected through your MCP server's OAuth flow
-  - Entra ID finds the existing consent cookie and auto-approves without showing a consent screen
+  - Entra ID finds the existing session cookie and auto-approves without showing a consent screen
   - The authorization code gets sent to the malicious actor's registered redirect URI (`https://evil-actor.com/callback`)
   - The malicious actor gains access tokens with your server's scope and permissions